griffithlab/genviz.org/_posts/0002-02-01-introductionToR.md

 apply(x, 2, min)
 ```

 Note: R is also very efficient at matrix operations.
-You can very easily and quickly apply simply operations to all the values of a matrix.
+You can very easily and quickly apply simple operations to all the values of a matrix.
 For example, suppose you wanted to add a small value to every value in a matrix?
 Or divide all values in half

 ```R